2020 Central Idaho earthquake

 The 2020 Central Idaho earthquake occurred in the western United States on March 31, 2020, at 5:52 PM MDT, near Ruffneck Peak in the Sawtooth Mountains of central Idaho, 72 mi northeast of Boise and 19 mi northwest of Stanley.
 It had a magnitude of 6.5 and was felt with a maximum intensity of VIII.

 Tectonic setting

 Parts of central and eastern Idaho lie within the northern part of the Intermountain Seismic Belt (ISB).
-This area of relatively intense seismicity runs roughly north–south from northwestern Arizona, through Utah, Idaho, and Wyoming, before dying out in northwestern Montana.
+This area of relatively intense seismicity runs roughly north–south from northwestern Arizona, through Utah, Wyoming and Idaho, before dying out in northwestern Montana.

 The ISB is characterized mainly by normal faulting of late Quaternary age, indicating active extensional tectonics, as recognized throughout the Basin and Range province to the south.
-Some historical earthquakes show evidence of strike-slip faulting such as the two largest earthquakes of the 1935 Helena earthquake sequence.
+Some historical earthquakes show evidence of strike-slip faulting such as with the two largest earthquakes of the 1935 Helena earthquake sequence.

 Historical seismicity

 Historical seismicity in the immediate vicinity of the March 31 earthquake is sparse; no earthquakes of M5+ have occurred within 50 km of this event over the past fifty years, and the most notable historic seismicity in the region occurred about 100 km to the east on the Lost River fault zone.
 This was the site of the M6.9 Borah Peak earthquake (October 28, 1983), which was followed by five other M 5+ events over the following year, and most recently a M5.0 earthquake in January 2015, about 60 km to the east of the event.

 The March 31 earthquake was reported to be felt in six different states, with nearly 50,000 reports of the shaking reported, as of March 2021.